beyarkay/masters-thesis/src/05_results.md

 <!-- prettier-ignore-end -->

 ## Hierarchical Feed Forward Neural Networks \label{in-depth-hffnn}

+As with the FFNNs, the HFFNNs have many hyperparameters.
+Plots which show no relationship between hyperparameters and evaluation metrics will be excluded from this chapter.
+Unabridged figures with all hyperparameters have been placed in the Appendix and will be mentioned should the interested reader wish to view them, although they will not be necessary for the discussion.

 Figure \ref{fig:05_mean_conf_mat_hffnn} shows the confusion matrices for HFFNN models trained on 51 classes.
 HFFNNs were not trained on 5 or 50 classes, as